 We helped Santos mix and slather sand, water and cement.
 My clothes were absolutely filthy by the end of the morning, but I didn’t care because I knew how important the end result would be.

-“How much would this normally cost without IDDI?”
-I asked Felix.
+I asked Felix, “How much would this normally cost without IDDI support?”

 “10K Dominican pesos to cover a small house.
 About $250USD.
 That’s not including the labour”.

 It’s a hefty price to pay considering a monthly income for an average Dominican is $170.
-Chavez works construction while Eriberta works 3-11pm peeling breadfruit in a local factory to make tostones (fried plantains that are eaten like chips).
+Chavez works construction while Eriberta works 3-11pm peeling breadfruit in a local factory to make tostones (fried plantains locals eat like chips).
 When she’s not working, she says it’s hard to keep the bed sheets and clothes from getting dusty from the ground.
 How do you clean a dirt floor when it’s just dirt?

 The couple also worry about their growing family.
 The live alone but they have three grandsons that visit often.
 The youngest is just a few months old who will learn to walk soon.
 Before he learns to walk he needs to learn to crawl on his hands and knees and they don’t want it to be on a dirty floor.